pscally1005/pscally1005.github.io/_posts/draft/2026-08-20-tomato-paste-sauce.markdown

 - pasta sauce
 - tomato sauce
 - marinara sauce
 Description: Did you know that you can whip up a tomato sauce in just 5 minutes?
-Without any cooking required and nothing but panty staples, you can quickly turn a can of tomato paste into delicious pasta sauce!
+Without any cooking required and nothing but panty staples, you can quickly turn a can of <a href='/misc/veggies#tomato'>tomato paste</a> into delicious <a href='/recipes/pasta-sauce'>pasta sauce</a>!
 Instructions:
-- In a small bowl, mix together tomato paste, basil, oregano, salt, red pepper flakes, and balsamic vinegar.
+- In a <a href='https://amzn.to/4adxMft'>small bowl</a>, mix together <a href='/misc/veggies#tomato'>tomato paste</a>, basil, oregano, salt, red pepper flakes, and balsamic vinegar.
 Thin out with water.
 Notes:
 ---